 - 5.1 West Midlands Fire & Rescue Authority has a legal duty to provide an efficient, safe and effective fire and rescue service.
-The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - These form the basis of the Authority's Corporate Strategy known as The Plan 2017-2020 which sets out the outcomes and priorities based on the Community Safety Strategy.
+The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These form the basis of the Authority's Corporate Strategy known as The Plan 2017-2020 which sets out the outcomes and priorities based on the Community Safety Strategy.
 The five-minute attendance standard lies at the heart of the Service Delivery Model.
-The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2015/2016 audit work which reported an unqualified opinion on the financial statements.
+The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2016/2017 audit work which reported an unqualified opinion on the financial statements.
 It also issued an unqualified value for money conclusion stating that the Authority had proper arrangements in all significant respects to ensure it delivered value for money in the use of resources.

-- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit Committee on 12 June 2017, Audit work which was completed in 2016/2017 included:-
+- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit Committee on 4 June 2018, Audit work which was completed in 2017/2018 included:-

+- Risk Management

+- Fixed Asset Accounting

+- Fire Stations Management of Fuel

 - Accounts Receivable

+- Partnerships

 - Accounts Payable

-- Fixed Asset Accounting/Asset Planning
+- Absence Management

+- Budgetary Control

 - Payroll

-- Budgetary Control

-- Pensions Certification

 - Governance

-- Risk Management
+- Environmental Protection Targets

 - Data Protection / IT

-- Absence Management
+- Pensions Certification

 - 5.5 As a result of these audits the following issues were identified:-